perfectpay/perfect-test-backend/README2.md

 ## Criando as tabelas

-Para criar a as tabelas e fazer a inserção de dados iniciais do sistema, rode o seguinte comando no terminal:
+Para criar as tabelas e fazer a inserção de dados iniciais do sistema, rode o seguinte comando no terminal:

 ``` bash